perladvent/perldotcom/content/article/_pub_2000_11_repair3x.md

 >               substr($_,2);
 >             }

 I think this just shows that all code is really simple if you already happen to understand it.

-### [Send More Code]{#send more code}
+### <span id="send more code">Send More Code</span>

 Finally, thanks to everyone who wrote in, especially the people I didn't mention.
 These articles have been quite popular, and I'd like to continue them.
 But that can't happen unless I have code to discuss.
 So if you'd like to see another \`\`Red Flags'' article, please consider sending me a 20- to 50-line section of your own code.
 If you do, I won't publish the article without showing it to you beforehand.